Hardmath123/hardmath123.github.io/content/hackathons-vs-ctfs.md

 vulnerable servers and you need to "hack" them to find secret keys.
 CTFs are, to be very honest, a lot of fun.

-But I'm not here to advertise CTFs--I've already done that in another post--I'm here to talk about how CTFs should be replacing Hackathons.
+But I'm not here to advertise CTFs---I've already done that in another post---I'm here to talk about how CTFs should be replacing Hackathons.

 Hackathons are great.
 You hang out all night long, eat junk food, listen to